Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-Figure \ref{sketch}g shows TMM simulations of the reflectance spectrum of such a vdW heterostructure for variable energy detuning between the top (X$_{\rm top}$) and bottom (X$_{\rm bottom}$) monolayers' excitons, using the obtained values of $\Gamma_{\text r}$ and $\Gamma_{\text nr}$ for each monolayer.
+Figure \ref{sketch}G shows TMM simulations of the reflectance spectrum of such a vdW heterostructure for variable energy detuning between the top (X$_{\rm top}$) and bottom (X$_{\rm bottom}$) monolayers' excitons, using the obtained values of $\Gamma_{\text r}$ and $\Gamma_{\text nr}$ for each monolayer.
 For detuned resonances, the spectrum shows two individual reflectance peaks, but as one approaches degeneracy, the optical mode establishes, as highlighted by the encircled area in the figure.
+Importantly, the simulation predicts a tunability of the cavity mode by changing the detuning between the component mirrors.